 The combined best estimate model is a weighted average of these two components, where the weight reflects relative statistical confidence in each model's predictions:

 - we measure the confidence in the postcode model by testing its actual performance in predicting mortality for pension schemes outside the calibration dataset, and

-- we measure the confidence in the experience model based on the statistical noise in the scheme mortality data to which it is fitted.
+- we measure the confidence in the experience model based on the statistical uncertainty in the scheme mortality data to which it is fitted.

 It provides a concrete means of combining the two sources of information in one consistent framework, correctly accounting for their relative uncertainty.

-For more information on the Demographic Horizons base mortality model, please contact Matt Fletcher or any member of the Demographic Horizons team.
+For more information on the Demographic Horizons base mortality model, please contact Matt Fletcher, Miles Blackford or any member of the Demographic Horizons team.